 “I am not sure of what our daughters are passing through.
 Please help us to pray and seek the face of the Lord over this situation and that the good Lord will reunite us with our beloved children,” elder Emma in Chibok said when speaking with Open Doors following the abductions.

-The kidnappings are believed to have been carried out by Nigeria’s Islamic rebels, known as Boko Haram.
-The group is violently campaigning to establish an Islamic Sharia state in Nigeria.
-Boko Haram has been abducting some girls and young women in attacks on schools, villages and towns, but last week’s mass kidnapping is unprecedented.
+The kidnappings are believed to have been carried out by Nigeria’s Islamic rebels, known as an extremist group that is located primarily in Northern Nigeria.
+The group is violently campaigning to establish an Islamic Sharia state in Nigeria. an extremist group that is located primarily in Northern Nigeria has been abducting some girls and young women in attacks on schools, villages and towns, but last week’s mass kidnapping is unprecedented.
 The extremists use the young women as porters, cooks and sex slaves, according to Nigerian officials.

 Syria: Situation in Aleppo Deteriorates

 “The situation is not good in Aleppo,” one of Open Doors’ contacts in war-torn Syria said during the Easter weekend.
 “I am not in Aleppo now because I cannot return there because of the situation.
 I am so worried about the people there.
 There is no way for me to go back now.
 Could you please pray with me?
 Thank you for your support and concern.”

 On Easter Sunday dozens of people were killed in air strikes in the northern city of Aleppo, according to news reports.
 Gun battles, shelling and air strikes continue daily and the weekly death toll from the conflict regularly exceeds 1,000.
 The civil war has reportedly resulted in over 150,000 deaths.